demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Eradication_Plan_-_Terminate_Process_README.md

 This playbook is one of the sub-playbooks in the eradication plan.
 This playbook handles the termination of the processes as a crucial step in the eradication action.
+The playbook executes actions of process termination, which is a crucial step in the eradication process.
+The process termination can be performed based on either the process ID or the process name.

 ## Dependencies